Islandora-Devops/isle-dc/README.md

 XDebug can be temporarily installed in the Drupal container via the 'make xdebug' command.

-It uploads the contents of scripts/extra/xdebug.ini to the server.
+The make xdebug command also uploads the contents of scripts/extra/xdebug.ini to the server.

-This default configuration will automatically connect to the Docker host on every request.
+This default configuration will automatically connect to the Docker host port 9003 on every request.
 You may wish to customize this file to your preference.

 When you run 'make down' and 'make up' again, XDebug will be gone.

+### Sample launch.json file

+For Visual Studio: Code users, there is a sample launch.json file in scripts/extras.
+Put this in your project codebase's .vscode folder and you should be able to launch "Listen for XDebug" to have your editor stop at breakpoints you set.
+Check that the relative paths correspond to your codebase, the file assumes it sits in the root of an ISLE-DC project folder.

+The file also contains a "Launch Chrome" debug profile which lets you set breakpoints in JavaScript code.

 ### Watchtower